hu-zza/IoTea/README.md

-# `> BULBMAN!`
+# `IoTea`

-Simple and concise interface to manage smart lights for both machines and humans.
+Simple and concise interface to manage IoT devices for both machines and humans.